disrupted/blackd-client/README.md

-# blackd-client (WIP)
+# blackd-client

 > Tiny HTTP client for the Black (`blackd`) Python code formatter

 [Black](https://github.com/psf/black) is a brilliant, opinionated formatter for Python.
 However it can be quite slow when using an editor integration with format on save, since the process is cold-started every time you call it.

-Luckily there's [blackd](https://black.readthedocs.io/en/stable/usage_and_configuration/black_as_a_server.html) which is a small HTTP server that keeps the Black process running in the background so that it can be called directly without the lenghty startup time.
+Luckily there's [blackd](https://black.readthedocs.io/en/stable/usage_and_configuration/black_as_a_server.html), which is a small HTTP server that keeps the Black process running in the background so that it can be called directly without the lenghty startup time.

 **blackd-client** is a simple helper that provides a single executable to communicate with Black, mainly for me to learn Rust.